dmonye017/f5xc-smsv2/smsv2_clickops/Deploy_SMSv2_CE_site_AWS.md

     - Under Association details, click the Elastic IP address drop-down and select the Elastic IP address you allocated for the CE site in step 2
     - Click **Associate** to associate the Elastic IP address with the ENI and complete the Elastic IP association process

-6. Verify the SMSv2 CE site deployment in F5 Distributed Cloud Console
+**6. Verify the SMSv2 CE site deployment in F5 Distributed Cloud Console**
     - After the instance is rebooted in AWS, go back to the F5 Distributed Cloud Console and navigate to **Multi-Cloud Network Connect** > **Site Management** > **Secure Mesh Sites v2**
     - The **Site Admin State** should show as **Provisioning**" while the CE site is being deployed and provisioned in AWS.
 Once the deployment is complete, the Site Admin State should change to **Online**, indicating that the SMSv2 CE site is      successfully deployed and connected to F5 Distributed Cloud.
 You can also click on the site name (studentx-aws-smsv2 for example) to view more details about the site, including the node status and network interfaces.

-Congratulations!
-You have successfully deployed an F5 Distributed Cloud Secure Mesh Site v2 in AWS using ClickOps.
+**Congratulations!** You have successfully deployed an F5 Distributed Cloud Secure Mesh Site v2 in AWS using ClickOps.
 You can now proceed to configure the site and establish network connections as needed.